New Museum Building

 The total budget framework for the project is approximately DKK 1.2 billion.

-The new museum is expected to be completed and open to the public by the end of 2023.
+The new museum is expected to be completed and open to the public in 2024.